joeldrapper/strict_ivars/README.md

 # Strict Ivars

 Strict Ivars is a tiny pre-processor for Ruby that guards your instance variable reads, ensuring the instance variable is actually defined.
 This helps catch typos nice and early.
-It‘s especially good when used with [Literal](https://literal.fun).
+It‘s especially good when used with [Literal](https://literal.fun) and [Phlex](https://www.phlex.fun).

 ## How does it work?